iWriteGigs

 Question #6

-A Overall GPA will increase.
+A Overall GPA will fall.

 C Not enough information provided.

-E Overall GPA will remain the same.
+E Overall GPA will increase.

 Question #7